-MyAlerts is a value-added service that has been developed to meet specific clinical use cases and allows for the customization of clinical workflows.
+MyAlerts is a custom, value-added service that has been developed to meet specific clinical use cases and allows for the customization of clinical workflows.
 If you'd like to pilot customized Alerts, contact your Regional Account Manager.
 More: MyAlerts How You Need Them

-What is Contribute?
-It is the Rochester RHIO's call to participating providers to share patient data (C-CDAs) with the RHIO through EHRs.
-With this additional data, the RHIO will be able to provide more complete patient health records, enabling the highest quality patient care—effectively transforming the healthcare system.
-More: Become a Data Contributor
+This is Rochester RHIO's call to participating providers to share patient data (C-CDAs) with the RHIO through their EHRs.
+With this additional data, RHIO will be able to provide more complete patient health records, supporting the highest quality patient care—effectively transforming the healthcare system.
+Learn more: Data Contribution

 Rochester RHIO can provide organizations a data feed of clinical data associated with consented patients (Subscription), or a data feed based on a contractual relationship between RHIO participants (Forwarding).
 These value-based services are a powerful tool for participants to gather a more complete clinical record of their patients.
-For more a custom quote of this service, call 1-877-865-7446 (RHIO), or contact your Regional Account Representative.
+For more a custom quote of this service, call 1-877-865-7446 (RHIO), or contact your Regional Account Manager.

 Secondary Use (Community Initiatives, Grants & Other Business)

-The Rochester RHIO also responds to data requests to support community initiatives, grant evaluation projects, public health metrics, health/medical research, and healthcare operations.
-Data requests are reviewed and approved by the RHIO’s Secondary Use Committee.
-For more information, download the Secondary Use Information Sheet.
-For more information, call 1-877-865-7446 (RHIO), or contact your Regional Account Representative.
+In addition, Rochester RHIO responds to data requests that support community initiatives, grants, public health, research, and healthcare operations.
+Data requests are reviewed and approved by Rochester RHIO’s Secondary Use Committee.
+To apply for a Secondary, download the Secondary Use Information Sheet.
+For more information, call 1-877-865-7446 (RHIO), or contact your Regional Account Manager.

 Is your EHR certified?
-Check out the Certified Health IT Product List to find out today.
+Verify certification through the Certified Health IT Product List.

-The following EHR Vendors have connectivity with the RHIO.
-To activate an interface to your practice, contact your EHR vendor.
+The following EHR Vendors are connected with Rochester RHIO.
+To activate a new interface to your practice, contact your EHR vendor.

 |Allscripts Professional||Amazing Charts||Athena Health, Inc||Avairis|